pombase/canto/root/docs/md/canto_admin/configuration_file.md

 For interactions, restrict the genotype B list to contain only genotypes for the same locus selected in the genotype A list.

+### interaction_term_required
+For interactions, selecting a term is required if and only if this option is set to 1.

 ### evidence_codes
 Possible evidence codes (or interaction types) for this annotation type.
 Each evidence code must